-Candidates apply directly to the University of Cambridge, indicating their interest in the Gates Cambridge Scholarship.
+Candidates apply directly to the University of Cambridge (GRADSAF application), checking an option to apply also to the Gates Cambridge Scholarship.
 Through the online application, they are able to upload documents pertinent to the Gates Scholarship.
 There is no MHC campus process for the Gates Cambridge Scholarship.
 Students may apply directly without the involvement of the campus fellowships advisor, but are strongly advised to solicit the feedback and guidance of the fellowships advisor and faculty.
 Students interested in applying should contact Christine Overstreet during the spring semester prior to the fall application deadline.

-- Complete the GRADSAF online application.
+- A completed GRADSAF online application (opening 13 months before start date of program).
 Application includes biographical data; educational, work, and award history; college choice; names of referees; summary of proposed research or course of study; non-academic activities; summary of career goals; scholarship choices; Gates personal statement.
 All accompanying documents are uploaded into the online application.

 - A Research Proposal – if required for programme